ics-jku/RVVRadar/README.md

 ## Directory Structure
  * core .. rvvbmark framework
- * bmarks .. benchmarks (algorithms and implementations)
+ * algorithms .. algorithms and their implementations